Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Although there are certainly reports of people getting huge spending limits from credit cards they’ve just opened, most consumers aren’t going to start out with the maximum limit for any given card, even with good credit and a solid income.

 However, receiving a low credit limit at approval doesn’t necessarily mean you’re going to always have a low limit on that card account because most credit cards will offer ways to access a higher credit limit.
-(The exceptions here are secured credit cards — since your credit limit is typically based on your deposit amount — and subprime cards, which rarely offer credit limit increases.)

 The simplest way to increase your card’s credit limit is to just wait for an automatic increase.
-The majority of card issuers will monitor your card use, credit risk, and income updates to see if you’re eligible for a larger credit line; if you meet the issuer’s criteria, your credit limit will be increased without any action necessary on your part (and, in some cases, without any notification from the issuer).
+The majority of card issuers will monitor your card use, credit risk, and income updates to see if you’re eligible for a larger credit line.

 Automatic increases are most likely to occur when you use your card frequently and keep your account in good standing.
-You may also be eligible for an increase if your income improves and you update your credit card account with your new income.
-Because you’re not requesting the credit, automatic increases won’t involve a hard credit pull that could harm your credit scores.
+You may also be eligible for an increase if your income improves, and you update your credit card account with your new income.

-If patience isn’t your strong suit or you need a larger credit line for an upcoming purchase, you can attempt to fast track the process by proactively asking for a credit limit increase.
+If patience isn’t your strong suit, or you need a larger credit line for an upcoming purchase, you can attempt to fast-track the process by proactively asking for a credit limit increase.
 This can usually be done by phone or, depending on the bank, through your online banking account or mobile app.

-This method is less desirable than waiting for automatic increase because of the potential credit score impact.
+This method is less desirable than waiting for an automatic increase because of the potential credit score impact.
 Directly requesting a credit limit increase is often seen in the same light as any other request for credit, meaning many issuers will go through a hard credit inquiry to determine whether to increase your credit line.

 You may have a third option to increase your credit line on a specific card if you have multiple cards with one issuer.
-Many issuers will allow you to reallocate (i.e., move) part of your credit line on one card to another card from the same issuer.
+Many issuers will allow you to reallocate (i.e., move) part of your credit line from one card to another card from the same issuer.

 For example, suppose Imaginary Irving has two cards from the same bank: Card A, with a $2,000 limit, and Card B, with a $5,000 limit, as shown in the table above.
 If Irving wants a higher credit line for Card A, he could move $1,500 worth of credit from Card B to Card A, which would give him a credit limit of $3,500 on Card A and $3,500 on Card B.

-Reallocation is a good idea if you use a particular card more frequently than the other cards, such as when one card has higher rewards rates.
+Reallocation is a good idea if you use a particular card more frequently than the other cards, such as when one card has higher reward rates.
 It can also be a good tool for low-interest credit cards to which you want to transfer higher-interest credit card balances.

 The Sky’s the Limit